 Chloramines are the chemical byproducts that build up in the water when it's improperly treated with too little chlorine.
 Solution: Test your water and do a chlorine shock treatment.
 See your local pool pro for more information (the amount of chlorine you add will depend on the size of your pool and other factors).

 pH is a measure of how acidic or basic the water is.
 A number of different factors can contribute to a high pH level in a swimming pool.
-Everything from weather to oils, dirt, and cosmetics affect your pool water balance - in short, anything that comes in contact with your pool water.
+Everything from weather to oils, dirt, and cosmetics affects your pool water balance - in short, anything that comes in contact with your pool water.
 When the pH level of the pool is too high, it causes the chlorine to become ineffective.
 Solution: Test your water and balance your chemicals to adjust pH values.

 CYA is a water conditioner often referred to as “sunscreen for chlorine” that prevents chlorine evaporation by the sun.
 Solution: Test your water and balance your chemicals.

 Circulation of the pool water keeps it filtered and clean.
 It also helps to spread the pool chemicals you add to the water.
 Think of a cup of coffee after adding cream and sugar.
 It needs to be stirred.
-Same with the chlorine and CYA that goes into your pool.
+Same with the chlorine and CYA that go into your pool.
 But for how long?
 The typical time is one hour for every 5.5 degrees of air temp as a starting point.
 If it’s 30 degrees outside, the pool pump needs to be running at least ten hours a day.
 Solution: Adjust circulation time based on weather patterns and pool usage.